AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    A. Expression functions cannot be nested functions.
    B. Expression functions require a specification and a body.
    C. Expression functions must have at least one "return" statement.
-   D. :answer:`Expression functions do not allow "out" parameters.`
+   D. :answer:`Expression functions can have "out" parameters.`

 .. container:: animate